Frannie Léautier: Career

 Léautier engaged with the World Bank in 1992 on the strategy for infrastructure in the 1990s.
 She joined the organization full-time in 1994, working in Washington, DC, for the next 15 years.
-She worked in various roles, including as Director of Infrastructure for a year in 2000.
-For the next 12 months, in 2001, she served as the Chief of Staff to the President of the World Bank Group, at that time James Wolfensohn.
-For the last six years of her tenure at the World Bank from 2001 to 2007, she was in charge of the World Bank Institute.
+She worked in various roles, including as director of infrastructure for a year in 2000.
+For the next 12 months, in 2001, she served as the chief of staff to the president of the World Bank Group, at that time James Wolfensohn.
+For the last six years of her tenure at the World Bank, from 2001 to 2007, she was in charge of the World Bank Institute.

-After she left the World Bank, Léautier co-founded the Fezembat Group, a consultancy partnership based in Castelnau de Montmiral, France, where she worked as the Managing Partner from 2007 until 2009.
+After she left the World Bank, Léautier co-founded the Fezembat Group, a consultancy partnership based in Castelnau de Montmiral, France, where she worked as the managing partner from 2007 to 2009.

-From July 2009 until November 2013, Léautier relocated to Harare, Zimbabwe, and worked as the Executive Secretary of the African Capacity Building Foundation, a non-profit organization.
+From July 2009 until November 2013, Léautier relocated to Harare, Zimbabwe, and worked as the executive secretary of the African Capacity Building Foundation, a non-profit organization.
 She concurrently served as a Distinguished Professor at Sciences Po, Paris, from 2007 until December 2013.

-In December 2013, Léautier returned to Tanzania and served as the co-founder, partner, and chair of Mkoba Private Equity Fund, which invested in emerging opportunities in the African continent, working there for two-and-a-half years until June 2016.
+In December 2013, Léautier returned to Tanzania and served as the co-founder, partner, and chair of Mkoba Private Equity Fund, which invested in emerging opportunities in the African continent, working there for two and a half years until June 2016.

 In 2017, Léautier was one of the candidates to succeed Mark Dybul as executive director of the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM); the position eventually went to Peter Sands.

 Léautier left Mkoba to rejoin the Fezembat Group, where she continued as a strategic advisor.
-She served as vice-chair of the Board, the first independent board director and special advisor to the President.
+She served as vice-chair of the Board, the first independent board director and special advisor to the president.

-Léautier took a stint at the African Development Bank (AfDB), serving as its Senior Vice President.
-She joined the Trade and Development Bank (TDB) in Nairobi as its Chief Operating Officer in July 2018.
-In 2019, she became Executive Director for the Asset Management side of the Bank's business.
+Léautier worked at the African Development Bank (AfDB), serving as its senior vice president.
+She joined the Trade and Development Bank (TDB) in Nairobi as its chief operating officer in July 2018.
+In 2019, she became executive director for the Asset Management side of the Bank's business.

-In May 2020, The SouthBridge Group announced the appointment of Léautier as a senior partner.
-Prior to the announcement, she had successfully served as a non-executive Board member and Chairperson of the Group’s Board Risk & Audit Committee.
-As a senior partner, Léautier is responsible for new business development and will pursue the Group’s ambitious strategy of growth in markets with demand for advisory services as well as taking on responsibility for investment activities.
+In May 2020, the SouthBridge Group announced the appointment of Léautier as a senior partner.
+Prior to the announcement, she had successfully served as a non-executive Board member and Chairperson of the Group's Board Risk & Audit Committee.
+As a senior partner, Léautier is responsible for new business development and will pursue the Group's ambitious strategy of growth in markets with demand for advisory services as well as taking on responsibility for investment activities.